- Energy Flow Acupuncture & Wellness Center24W500 Maple Ave Suite 203D

 Traditional Chinese Medicine

-It’s a bit reductionist to think of life as a bucket of chemicals, and at the same time, the factual complexity also totally blows my mind!!
-The scientist in me loves to geek out on biochemistry, and the nature lover creative in me loves the beauty of it all too.
+It’s a bit reductionist to think of life as a bucket of chemicals, and at the same time, the factual complexity is mind blowing!

-Let’s explain that while it’s important and super cool to understand about endocrine glands and the hormones they secrete, that the simplest and one of the most effective ways to treat hormonal imbalances, is through Traditional East Asian Medicine.
+While it’s important and super cool to understand endocrine glands and the hormones they secrete, one of the simplest and most effective ways to treat hormonal imbalances, is through Traditional East Asian Medicine.
 Because this is such a HUGE topic, this article focuses mainly on a just a few hormones and a few of their functions.

-What do we mean by that?
-Well, hormones are the communication molecules of the body, telling every system how to behave, how to metabolize, sleep, when to menstruate or not, how to regulate body temperature, and on and on.
+Hormones are the communication molecules of the body, telling every system how to behave, how to metabolize, sleep, when to menstruate or not, how to regulate body temperature, and on and on.
 The intercommunication of the 60+ hormones is truly a miraculous marvelous symphony.
-It’s so finite and delicate and complex, that sometimes medications work well for imbalances, but sometimes they miss the mark.
+It’s so finite and delicate and complex, that sometimes medications help imbalances, but sometimes they miss the mark.
 Acupuncture to the rescue.
 Because acupuncture is energetic, it helps the body to regulate and balance itself.
 By design it allows a return to homeostasis, which is when everything is in balance.

 Hormone Production & Detoxification